-German roaches are the most common species of roaches found in homes, apartments, restaurants, supermarkets, hospitals, and other buildings where food is stored, prepared, or served.
+German cockroaches are the most common species of roaches found in homes, apartments, restaurants, supermarkets, hospitals, and other buildings where food is stored, prepared, or served.
 They eat food of all kinds and may hitchhike into homes, schools, offices, and warehouses on egg cartons, soft drink or produce cartons, sacks of potatoes or onions, used furniture, beer cases, etc. These roaches will move from building to building during the warm summer months.
 They can develop into large populations and live throughout the home, especially in kitchens and bathrooms.
-Roaches can foul food, damage wallpaper and books, eat glue from furniture, and produce an unpleasant odor.
-Some people are allergic to roaches, and the pests can contaminate food with certain bacterial diseases that result in food poisoning, dysentery, or diarrhea.
+Roaches can foul food, damage wallpaper, and books, eat glue from furniture and produce an unpleasant odor.
+Some people are allergic to roaches.
+Cockroaches can contaminate food with certain bacterial diseases that result in food poisoning, dysentery, or diarrhea.
 Cockroaches can cause childhood asthma so we always caution clients when children are in the areas of infestation.

 Identifying German Cockroaches

-If you are seeing small to medium size (1/8 to 5/8 inch) light brown roaches in your home or finding roach droppings (particles of black grit, an oily substance) around the kitchen or in and around cabinets. then you probably have a German roach infestation.
-This is the one of the most difficult insect pest to exterminate that is found inside our homes.
-There are literally hundreds of different products on the market that promise to completely eradicate this pest, most of which have little long term effect on a given population of German roaches over a several month time span.
+If you are seeing small to medium size (1/8 to 5/8 inch) light brown cockroaches in your home or finding roach droppings (particles of black grit, an oily substance) around the kitchen or in and around cabinets, then you probably have a German cockroach infestation.
+This is one of the most difficult insect pests to exterminate from our homes.
+There are literally hundreds of different products on the market that promise to completely eradicate this pest, most of which have little long-term effect on a given population of German cockroaches over a several-month time span.

 Life Cycle & Habits Of German Roaches

 German cockroach females, unlike most other roaches, carry the egg capsule protruding from their abdomen until the eggs are ready to hatch.
 The case is then dropped in a secluded location, with the nymphs emerging within one day.
 A female may produce four to eight cases during her lifetime, each containing 30 to 48 eggs.
-Eggs hatch in about one month, and nymphs develop in 1-1/2 to 4 months.
-Female roaches live about 6-1/2 months and males live slightly less.
-The German cockroach produces more eggs and has more generations per year (three to four) than other roaches, and only a few individuals are needed to develop into troublesome infestations.
+Eggs hatch in about one month, and nymphs develop in 1 1/2 to 4 months.
+Female roaches live about 6 1/2 months and males live slightly less.
+The German cockroach produces more eggs and has more generations per year (three to four) than other cockroaches, and only a few individuals are needed to develop into troublesome infestations.
 This roach is spread by commerce and transportation as well as mass migrations.
-It is the most prevalent pest in low income apartments in the United States.
+It is the most prevalent pest in low-income apartments in the United States.

 Helpful Cockroach Articles